 What happens behind the counter?

 In this article I will be talking about some aspects of the fine art of book selling trade that some readers might not be aware of.
-I started working with books at an early age (considering the average age of a bookseller is >40), 19 to be exact.
-My father was one of the best in this trade, if not the most prominent bookseller on the Balkan peninsula in his lifetime.
+I started working with books at an early age, 19 to be exact.
+My father was one of the best in this trade, if not the most prominent bookseller on the Balkan peninsula at the time.
 Along with the job, his legacy for me was a passion for books.
-It’s quite hard to explain how it is to love books if you are not a booklover.

 I was born surrounded by books of various eras and content.
 During my early adolescence I was indifferent about them but as soon as I matured a bit I understood the cultural value books possess.
 To collect books is not like collecting stamps, engravings, ephemera or anything else actually.
 When it comes to books, some people start as history enthusiasts, others are in love with literature or philosophy (like myself), some are just patriots trying to conserve their cultural heritage while there are also compulsive collectors.
 Don’t get me wrong, any reason to start collecting is good.
 I just want to say that to be a collector of books it takes something more.
 At the beginning, when my father started introducing me to books, I had a trouble understanding that passion, as I felt like it was a trade oriented job.
 As I got more and more in the business I understood that the “selling” component in the “bookselling” job description is only secondary to the word “book”.
 To sell a book, you must know something about it.
 Not only for estimate purposes but regarding the historical context.
 When I started out I was stunned, mostly by how knowledgeable were the buyers that came to the shop.